thepoly/docs/Style Guide.md

 When referring to someone who graduated with multiple degrees from Rensselaer, choose the date of their earliest degree.

 #### Clubhouse Pub
+Located on the third floor of the Union, this is the only place on campus any undergraduates, regardless of age, are allowed to drink on campus.

 #### clubs
 See [Union organizations](#union-organizations).